 You can remove your aligners to eat, drink, brush, and floss.
 With traditional metal braces, you have to cut out certain foods that can damage your brackets.
 It’s really convenient to just pop your Invisalign aligners out, eat or brush as normal, and put them back in.
 It makes for a healthier mouth and cleaner eating.

 With braces, you either have to get a special mouthguard or risk cutting your mouth on your brackets.
-You can take your Invisalign out for a couple hours a day if you need to, which makes playing sports safer.
+You can take your Invisalign out for a couple of hours a day if you need to, which makes playing sports safer.
 You can simply remove your aligners for games or practices and wear a traditional mouthguard.
 Invisalign is safer, easier, and more comfortable for sports and activities.

 It’s virtually invisible.

 Invisalign is nearly invisible when it’s in someone’s mouth.
 The clear trays are fitted perfectly to your teeth you can’t see them unless you look really closely.
 No more smiling with your mouth closed to hide your braces.
-(But you shouldn’t do that anyway.
-Show off your smile!)
+(You shouldn’t do that anyway.
+Show off your braces smile!)
 In pictures the Invisalign trays are invisible.
 You could even wear them for your wedding or prom without anyone knowing.

 Invisalign is more comfortable than traditional braces.

 No metal, no brackets, no glue, no rubber bands, no springs, no wax.
 Just smooth plastic trays that don’t cause pain.
 Don’t get us wrong; they will make your teeth sore as they straighten them out.
 But they won’t scratch up the inside of your mouth.
+Invisalign pros and cons should help you decide whether or not you should get Invisalign.
+Read on to see what the cons are.

 You have to take them out in public sometimes.